tylerharter/cs301-projects/fall19/p8/stage2.md

 actors.
 In other words, `len(bucketize(small, "actors"))` is the number of unique actors.

-#### Question 26: how many unique genres appear in the full dataset?
+#### Question 26: how many unique actors appear in the full dataset?

 **Note:** for this and all remaining questions, answer with respect to the full dataset referenced by the `movies` variable from stage 1